Adventures in Paradise (Minnie Riperton album): Music

 The album's best known song is the sensual "Inside My Love".
 Riperton made it quite clear during the track's initial release that the song wasn't about a woman asking a man to have sex with her - it was about going deeper than that, attaining true intimacy.
 "Inside My Love" went to number 26 R&B during the summer of 1975, but stalled at #76 on the pop listings.
 Much of pop radio balked at playing the single due to the lyrical content (“Do you wanna ride, inside my love[...]”) even though Leon Ware claimed that the words were inspired by a church preacher he heard speak when he was a child (the minister said, “let us come into the house of the Lord”).

 "Love and Its Glory" was never a hit, but it is an epic love song of two teens struggling to be together, despite parental objections.
 The girl in the song is named Maya, which is the name of Riperton's daughter.

 Artwork

-On the album cover of Adventures in Paradise, Minnie is seen sitting serenely next to a lion.
-Though the actual album photo session was calm, things spiraled out of control on a promotional photo shoot with a different lion.
+The cover of Adventures in Paradise features Minnie sitting serenely next to a lion.
+Though the album photo session was calm, things spiraled out of control on the set of a commercial that recreated the cover with a different lion.
 The animal lunged at Minnie without any provocation.
-Fortunately, the animal’s tamer was on the set and the lion was quickly subdued.
-It was around this time that Riperton discovered she had cancer.
-In 1976, she told Flip Wilson on The Tonight Show that she was suffering from breast cancer and had undergone a mastectomy.
+Fortunately, the lion’s tamer was on the set and the lion was quickly subdued.